Victimisation at Work

 Talk to a lawyer todayVictimisation in the Workplace

-Employers cannot treat an employee unfairly or target them just because they believe the person may bring a legal claim.
-This includes cases related to:
+Employers also cannot treat you unfairly simply because they think you might make a legal complaint.
+This includes issues related to:

 - Disability

-If an employer takes negative action to discourage a claim, this is unlawful victimisation.
-Employees facing this type of treatment have the right to challenge it and seek legal support.
+If your employer takes negative action to stop you from making a claim, that’s unlawful victimisation.
+You don’t have to put up with it: you have the right to challenge the treatment and get legal support.

 Workplace Victimisation